Sample Packing List

 Considerations on What to Bring

 Though we always hope for warm and sunny weather it can be cold and rainy/snowy in July and August too.
 Temperatures can range from 32 at night to 80 during the day.
-To be prepared for rain, it’s a good idea to pack your clothes in waterproof pack liner, a large plastic bag such as a trash compacter bag, or zip-lock bags inside your pack as well as use a waterproof pack cover.
+To be prepared for rain, it’s a good idea to pack your clothes in waterproof pack liner, a large plastic bag such as a trash compacter bag, or zip-lock bags inside your pack, as well as to use a waterproof pack cover.
 Backpacks are not waterproof.

 When selecting clothing, think about dual-purpose clothes and about layering for warmth and keeping dry.
 It is better to have several layers you can take off and put on one at a time versus one heavy layer.